A soothing spa among dramatic landscapes – what could be better?Read more...

-Taiwan’s Central Weather Bureau publishes detailed English-language forecasts on their website (www.cwb.gov.tw).
+Taiwan’s Central Weather Bureau publishes detailed English-language forecasts on their website.

-Your first impressions may be of bewildering urban chaos but with a little nudging (and this book) the door to the treasure house opens.
+Your first impressions of Taiwan may be of overcrowded urban areas and a bewildering lack of English once you leave the airport but with a little nudging the door to the treasure house opens.
 Taiwan not only has a tremendous range of attractions – cultural, scenic and ecological – but also great depth in every category.
 Two weeks isn’t nearly enough to do justice to its mountains, museums, minorities, temples or birds.

 Hualien to Taitung by Highway 11 is many cyclists’ favourite but the inland route brings you closer to the region’s indigenous population.